 Agaves can be exceptional houseplants, depending on which one you buy.
 Over 300 species have been described, but only about 200 are currently recognized.
 Most species are monocarpic, although a few can flower several times during their life.

-Agave can be exceptional houseplants, depending on which one you buy.
-There are about 450 species of Agave, including the famous Century Plant (which, for the record, does flower more often than once a century).
-As desert plants, Agave appreciate direct, abundant sunlight and light water.
+As desert plants, Agaves appreciate direct, abundant sunlight and light water.
 They are slow-growing, so even specimens that grow into large plants can be kept inside for a period of time before they outgrow the room.

-Agave are not very "people friendly" their sap tends to be irritating and most of them feature truly intimidating spines on their leaves that make brushing against them a painful adventure.
+This plants are not very "people friendly".
+Their sap tends to be irritating and most of them feature truly intimidating spines on their leaves that make brushing against them a painful adventure.

-Agave are difficult to grow from seed, and indoor plants will rarely flower anyway.
-Instead, use off-sets as the plant ages.
-In general, however, propagation of Agave grown as houseplants can be difficult, since plants may not produce off-sets at all, and once potted up, off-sets frequently take a long time to begin growing.
+Agaves are difficult to grow from seed.
+Instead, use offsets as the plant ages.
+In general, however, propagation of Agave grown as houseplants can be difficult, since plants may not produce offsets at all and once potted up, offsets frequently take a long time to begin growing.

-In most cases, it's better to simply buy a new plant or take your propagation efforts to the greenhouse or glasshouse.
-If you are potting up off-sets, use a cactus soil and keep them in a place with strong light.
+In most cases, it is better to simply buy a new plant or take your propagation efforts to the greenhouse or glasshouse.
+If you are potting up offsets, use a succulent soil mix and keep them in a place with strong light.
 Lightly water and give them plenty of time to form strong roots before repotting.